 National Integrity Framework

-We rolled out the National Integrity Framework to sports in March 2021.
-The Framework is essentially a set of rules that all members of a sport need to follow when it comes to their behaviour and conduct in sport.
+The National Integrity Framework is essentially a set of rules that all members of a sport need to follow when it comes to their behaviour and conduct in sport.

 Why was the Framework needed?